whyoleg/cryptography-kotlin/docs/examples.md

 // generating ECDSA key pair
-//  types here and below are not required, and just needed to hint reader val keyPair: ECDSA.KeyPair = keyPairGenerator.generateKey()
+//  types here and below are not required, and just needed to hint reader val keyPair: ECDSA.KeyPair = keyPairGenerator.generate()

 // generating signature using privateKey val signature: ByteArray =